 An analysis of the terms of the lease for the office accommodation at Renfrewshire House has concluded that it is an operating lease.
+Details can be found in Note 13.

-Note 19: Summary of Significant Accounting Policies
+Note 18: Summary of Significant Accounting Policies

 A General Principles